nocthir/worgen-rs/ARCHITECTURE.md

 - Archive discovery and parsing run on async tasks; the main thread remains responsive while tasks complete in the background.
 - The UI reflects archives as they complete by reading from the `ArchivesInfo` resource; no explicit “archive loaded” event is used.
 - `load_selected_file` only processes the most recent selection per frame to avoid redundant work.
-- Spawned meshes use `StandardMaterial`; the custom material plugin is available for future experiments.
+- Spawned meshes use `StandardMaterial`; the custom material plugin is available for experiments.
-- Model entities are reoriented on spawn by rotating −90° around X and −90° around Z.
+- Model entities are reoriented on spawn by rotating −90° around X and −90° around Z. Bounding computations use the same reorientation to match spawned transforms.
 - Camera input is disabled while egui wants the pointer to prevent interaction conflicts.

 ## Potential enhancements